Giovanni Volpato: Biography

 In 1785, he established a porcelain factory that made ceramic replicas of Greco-Roman originals to satisfy the demand for antique art during the Neoclassic period.

+In 1789, Volpato collaborated with the architect Giuseppe Pannini, brother of Francesco, on commemorative prints of the Santa Maria in Monserrato degli Spagnoli church, on the occasion of the death of Charles III of Spain in 1788.

 One of his pupils was his son in law, Raffaello Morghen.
 Volpato died in Rome.

 Among his plates for Gavin Hamilton are: